But when I found a yogurt shop, my heart sank.

 “Sorry – no yogurt today,” a matter-of-fact sign read.

 Huh?
 No yogurt?
 Why?
-My mind began racing.
+You’re a yogurt shop!

 Alas, I didn’t get any yogurt that day.
 But I did get a memorable story that applies directly to our modern day celebration of Thanksgiving.
 Let me explain.